 NIRMAN Expanse So Far

-Around 250 NIRMAN youth are working full time on specific social challenges in different parts of Maharashtra, Chhattisgarh, Madhya Pradesh, Gujarat, Assam and Odisha.
+Around 350 NIRMAN youth are working full time on specific social challenges in different parts of Maharashtra, Chhattisgarh, Madhya Pradesh, Gujarat, Assam, Odisha, Uttar Pradesh, Karnataka, Delhi, Bihar, Jharkhand, Rajasthan.
 Their work domains can be broadly classified as:

 - Energy and Environment

 These young motivated people exhibit the spirit of NIRMAN in their life choices and professional actions, daily!
 Together, these NIRMAN youth have contributed over 860 person-years of social action so far, by working with around 82 different social organizations across the country.

 The various problems they have chosen to work on include topics like providing health services in remote rural and tribal areas, rural electrification, watershed development, waste management, improving the implementation of national rural employment guarantee scheme, activism through RTI for improving transparency, spreading books and reading culture in the rural and tribal areas, research on chronic diseases and malaria, research on cattle breeds to improve farmers’ productivity, appropriate technology for improving well-being of laborers and porters, brain based education, organic farming, environmental impact assessment, providing management support to different NGOs, village-based livelihood programs, etc.